EthanNorton/About-Me-/README.md

 ## So, what would my dream job be?
  ## At the moment, I would like to work on BNB chain and grow the chain from the bottom and maintain balance.
+Also, to enhance and support artists to grow the chain.

   ## What does that mean?
    ## I would like to contribute to risk mitigation and economic empowerment in both the short and long run, with a minimally biased viewpoint.